Scream (franchise): Controversies

 On May 4, 1999, following the Columbine High School massacre and increasing news media scrutiny on the effects on society of violence in films, games and other media, the United States Senate Commerce committee held a hearing about Hollywood's marketing of films to youths and the horror genre of films in particular, using the opening scene of Scream, as an example of negative media which may be viewed by children.

-In November 2001, Thierry Jaradin, 24, in a Ghostface mask and costume, murdered Alisson Cambier, 15, following her rejection of his romantic advances.
-Jaradin later claimed that the murder was premeditated and inspired by the Scream film trilogy.
-The following year, a French youth, identified only as 17-year-old Julien, following prior failed attempts with other girls, lured a fellow pupil to a secluded spot and stabbed her to death after showing her his Ghostface mask.
-Authorities of the time claimed the murder as the third Scream related killing since 2000.

-In the 2006 murder of Cassie Jo Stoddart, one of the perpetrators, Torey Adamcik, 16, said he was inspired by the Scream franchise.
+In the 2006 murder of Cassie Jo Stoddart, the perpetrators, Brian Draper and Torey Adamcik, both 16, were said to be inspired by the Scream franchise.

 In January 2022, following the release of the fifth film, Logan Smith, 18, of Cocoa, Florida, tried to strangle a jogger to death after watching Scream, with intent to keep the corpse.